Joncik91/ITROPA/docs/feature-reference.md

 ### How to Branch

 **Prerequisites:**
-- Can only branch from present/near/far/distant future predictions
+- Can only branch from Post-AI Era (2025+) predictions
 - Cannot branch from past/historical items
 - Parent industry must be in active need